balusena/argocd-helm-kustomize-rollouts/README.md

 # argocd-helm-kustomize-rollouts
-This repository is for ArgoCD-HELM-Kustomize-Rollouts demo.
+This repository is for ArgoCD-HELM-Kustomize-Rollouts-Canary demo.